jfrog/JFrogMLExamples/catboost_poetry/README.md

 ## Overview

 This project leverages the CatBoost machine learning algorithm for credit risk assessment.
-It's implemented using [JFrog ML](https://docs.qwak.com/docs/introduction) and the CatBoost library.
+It's implemented using [JFrog ML](https://jfrog.com/help/r/jfrog-ml-documentation/get-started-with-jfrog-ml) and the CatBoost library.

 ### Features

-- **Custom CatBoost Class Definition**: Customizes the base QwakModel to work with the CatBoost algorithm for credit risk prediction.
+- **Custom CatBoost Class Definition**: Customizes the base FrogMlModel to work with the CatBoost algorithm for credit risk prediction.

 - **Model Initialization**: Initializes the CatBoost model with user-defined or default hyperparameters.
 The model is trained on a credit risk dataset and fine-tuned for optimal performance.